Jump to top menu Jump to main menu Jump to content

 Introduction

 Peter Verrijzer studied mathematical biology and biochemistry at Utrecht University, the Netherlands.
 He obtained his PhD (1992) from the same university for his research on POU transcription factors with Peter van der Vliet.
 During his postdoc in the group of Robert Tjian at UC Berkeley he started to study gene regulation in animal cells.
-Here, he showed that the TAF subunits of TFIID direct core promoter selectivity of RNA polymerase II transcription.
-In 1996 he joined the Imperial Cancer Research Fund (now part of the Crick Institute) in London as a group leader, and began his work on the role of chromatin and epigenetics in development and cell proliferation contorl.
+In 1996 he joined the Imperial Cancer Research Fund in London (currently part of the Crick Institute) as a group leader, and began his work on the role of chromatin and epigenetics in development and cell proliferation control.
 In 1999 he became full professor of Molecular and Cell Biology at the Leiden University Medical Center.
-In 2004, he moved to the Erasmus University Medical Center, where he heads the department of biochemistry and the proteomics center.
+In 2004, he moved to the Erasmus University Medical Center, where he headed the department of Biochemistry until 2025.
 Verrijzer's lab aims to understand the mechanisms of gene regulation that underpin development and disease.
-They use an integrated approach, combining biochemistry, proteomics, developmental genetics and cell biology.
-Taking advantage of evolutionary conservation, key regulators are studied both in human cells and in the genetically tractable fruit fly.
-Peter's work has provided novel insights in the roles of chromatin remodeling factors and Polycomb repressors in gene control and cancer.
-More recently, his lab found that selective biosynthetic enzymes do double duty as transcriptional regulators, and are enlisted to safeguard against aberrant cell proliferation.
-The main focus of his present research is the role of chromatin remodelers in human disease, and the coupling between cellular metabolism and epigenetics.
-Peter is a member of the European Molecular Biology Organization (2007).
+The main focus of his present research is the role of chromatin regulation in (neuro)development, and the coupling between cellular metabolism and epigenetics.

 Publications